zboxfs/zbox/README.md

   no knowledge can be leaked to underlying storage
 - State-of-the-art cryptography: AES-256-GCM (hardware), XChaCha20-Poly1305,
   Argon2 password hashing and etc., empowered by [libsodium]
-- Support multiple storages, including memory, OS file system, RDBMS (coming soon), Key-value object store (coming soon) and more
+- Support multiple storages, including memory, OS file system, RDBMS, Key-value object store (coming soon) and more
 - Content-based data chunk deduplication and file-based deduplication
 - Data compression using [LZ4] in fast mode, optional
 - Data integrity is guaranteed by authenticated encryption primitives (AEAD